cleanenergyexchange/fastapi-zitadel-auth/README.md

 * Create a new project.
 * in the General settings, tick "Assert Roles on Authentication" and "Check authorization on Authentication"
 * Note the project ID (also called "resource Id") as `ZITADEL_PROJECT_ID`
-* Under Roles, create a new role with key: "user" and Display Name "user" and assign it to the project
+* Under Roles, create a new role with key: `user` and Display Name "user" and assign it to the project.

 ### App 1: API
 * Create a new application in the project of type "API" and Authentication Method "JWT (Private Key JWT)"